opendistro-for-elasticsearch/odfe-cli/docs/dev/rfc/odfe-cli-rest-api-as-commands.md

 ### Description

-Use DELETE API to execute requests against Elasticsearch.
-This command enables you to run any DELETE based REST API commands across all categories.
+Use DELETE api to execute requests against Elasticsearch.
+This command enables you to run any DELETE based REST api commands across all categories.

 ### Synopsis